You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 Supplies to ships

-You may zero-rate the sale or lease of goods where the Comptroller is satisfied that the goods are:
+You may zero-rate the sale or lease of goods if the goods are:

 - For use as stores or fuel on a ship